patuellimalagola/patuellimalagola.github.io/en.md

 Welcome to the website of 'Società Agricola Patuelli Malagola'.

-We are an agricultural estate business based in the Ravenna municipality, in Emilia-Romagna (Italy).
+We are a crop farm based in the Ravenna municipality, in Emilia-Romagna (Italy).

 On this website you can keep up to date with [what we produce](/products) and with our [future goals](/goals).